emeffordphysics/ProbeHolographicSuperconductor/README.md

 # Probe Holographic Superconductor Hydrodynamics

-This introduces two numerical methods to calculate the hydrodynamics of probe superconductors as performed in https://arxiv.org/pdf/2212.10410 and https://arxiv.org/pdf/2312.08243.
+This introduces two numerical methods to calculate the hydrodynamics of probe holographic superconductors as performed in https://arxiv.org/pdf/2212.10410 and https://arxiv.org/pdf/2312.08243.
+Only the matching to the superfluid velocity is shown.
+To match the attenuations, we must calculate the response functions which is easily adapted to the code provided.

 The first method is a Mathematica notebook.
 This is fast and adaptable but requires a Mathematica license to use.